ericrasmussen/quatronaut2020/README.md

 There's also 'p' to pause without a menu, but if you forget to press 'p' a second time to unpause, you may become stuck in a timeless land for a brief eternity or two.

-### Additional build instructions

-The information below comes from the https://github.com/amethyst/amethyst-starter-2d README:

-#### For Linux Users

-You might need to install some dependencies.
-Please refer to [this section](https://github.com/amethyst/amethyst#dependencies) of the README for more details.
+### Linux dependencies

+See https://github.com/amethyst/amethyst#dependencies for extra system dependencies needed by linux distros.

-#### Assets
+### Assets

 Special thanks to Joel Steudler at https://joelsteudler.itch.io/ for making every art and sound asset in the game.
 If you are a game developer, check out his site!
 His asset packs are top-notch and have appeared regularly on